Skip to content

 You do not need to write any application code.
 The server reads your schema and COMMENT text and serves them as-is.

-The stdio path: Claude Code and Claude Desktop
+The stdio path: Claude Code, Claude Desktop, Cursor

-Section titled “The stdio path: Claude Code and Claude Desktop”
+Section titled “The stdio path: Claude Code, Claude Desktop, Cursor”

 For a local agent, register kozou mcp --stdio as an MCP server in the client’s config.
 The agent spawns the process on demand and talks to it over standard input/output — nothing listens on a port.

 Add an entry under mcpServers.
-This shape works for any MCP client that follows the standard config format (Claude Code and Claude Desktop both do):
+This shape works for any MCP client that follows the standard config format — Claude Code, Claude Desktop, and Cursor all do — though each client keeps it in a different place (see Where to register it below):

 {